openwisp/openwisp-wifi-login-pages/README.md

    ```
 4. If a virtual environment is used to run openwisp-radius then
    this needs to be activated before running browser tests.
+5. In the test environment of openwisp-radius, the ``default`` organization
+   must be present or alternatively

 After doing all the prerequisites, run browser based tests using the following command: